 The performance of the portfolio is typically compared to a benchmark, such as the Standard and Poor’s 500 index (an index of 500 widely traded stocks).

 The right career path for your depends on your personal preferences, and you should consider taking a personality assessment before making a decision.
 A CPA, for example, may have more day-to-day interaction with people than a research analyst.
-If you prefer spending most of your work time alone, you might prefer the research analyst role that commonly comes from CFA certification.
+If you prefer spending most of your work time alone, you might prefer one of the research analyst roles that commonly comes from CFA® certification.

 As stated above, the public accounting career path may require a large amount of travel, and you’ll work a large number of hours in the first quarter of each year.
 However, if you’re interested in eventually managing a company, you might become a CPA and obtain an MBA down the road.